Have you ever received an email that prompts you to type your reply or response to the email above a given line?

 You are likely to have seen this prompt when you receive an email from an organization, especially from a support ticket correspondence.

 But what does Type Your Reply Above This Line mean, and why are you requested to do so?
 Read on to find out all the answers that you need on this subject.

 What Does ‘Type Your Reply Above This Line’ Really Mean?

-When you receive an email that requests that you Type Your Reply Above This Line, you would normally have to click the reply button to reveal the line that you are supposed to type your reply above.
+When you receive an email that requests that you Type Your Reply Above This Line or please add your response above this line, you would normally have to click the reply button to reveal the line that you are supposed to type your reply above.

 What this instruction means is that when replying to the email, you should type the text of your reply above the line that is provided by the sender of the email.

 In such scenarios, the email of the sender that you are replying to normally appears below the line, which then requires that your reply appears above the line.

 The idea behind this is to make sure that email correspondences appear in some kind of chronological order, where the latest email appears at the top, and the oldest email appears at the bottom of the correspondence or email thread.

 Another important rationale behind this is to make sure that you do not mix up your latest reply with a previous email either from the sender or from yourself.